thoughtworksarts/EmoPy/README.md

 ## Datasets

 As of this moment, in order to use this repository you will have to provide your own labeled facial expression image dataset.
-We aim to provide pre-trained prediction models in the near future, but for now you can try out the system using your own dataset or a small dataset we have provided in the [image-data](image-data) subdirectory.
+We aim to provide pre-trained prediction models in the near future, but for now you can try out the system using your own dataset or a small dataset we have provided in the [examples/image_data](examples/image_data) subdirectory.

 Predictions ideally perform well on a diversity of datasets, illumination conditions, and subsets of the standard 7 emotion labels (happiness, anger, fear, surprise, disgust, sadness, calm/neutral) seen in FER research.
 Some good example public datasets are the [Extended Cohn-Kanade](http://www.consortium.ri.cmu.edu/ckagree/) and [FER+](https://github.com/Microsoft/FERPlus).